apache/nuttx/configs/sabre-6quad/README.txt

 that the NSH configuration works with CONFIG_SMP_NCPUS=1.
 Not a very interesting case, but this does exercise a lot of the basic SMP logic.

+When more than one CPU is configured, then there are certain failures that appear to be stack corruption problem.
+See the open issues below under SMP.

 Platform Features
 =================